 Click here to view the past Mike Goodman Lifetime Achievement Award recipients.

-Only practicing school psychologists providing direct services to students, teachers, parents, or community agencies are eligible for CASP's Nadine M. Lambert OSP awards.
-Recipients must also be CASP members.
+Only practicing school psychologists providing direct services to students, teachers, parents, or community agencies are eligible for CASP's Nadine M. Lambert OSP award.
+Nominees must be CASP members.